Giving and receiving valuable feedback isn't always an easy task. Here are some insights to help you along the way.

-Feedback is intrinsic to our growth, whether in life or in the workplace.
-It helps us to gauge our performance, correct and learn from our mistakes, identify our strengths and weaknesses, and in essence, develop as humans.
+Feedback is intrinsic to growth, both in life and in the workplace.
+It helps us to gauge our performance, correct and learn from our mistakes, identify our strengths and weaknesses, and in essence, develop as people.

-But many of us find it difficult to give and receive feedback, and everyone is different.
-This typically causes ambiguity for leaders.
-Is the feedback that you’re providing too harsh?
+But many of us find it difficult to give and receive feedback--which can create ambiguous dilemmas for leaders.
+Is your feedback too harsh?
 Is it too vague?
-How the feedback is given, and then how it is received by that particular person, could result in anger, defensiveness, confusion, or a lack of direction.
+How feedback is delivered and received can result in anger, defensiveness, confusion, or a lack of direction.

-One of Enspira’s core offerings is our Manager Essentials Lab (MEL).
-It defines effective feedback as a shared conversation that supports growth, provides recognition, frames advice, and is delivered regularly.
-The benefits of effective feedback are abundant:
+One of Enspira’s core offerings is our Manager Essentials Lab (MEL), which defines effective feedback as a shared conversation that supports growth, offers recognition, frames advice, and is delivered regularly.
+The many benefits of effective feedback include the ability to:

-When providing effective feedback, it’s important to avoid potential pitfalls such as speaking in generalities, involving third parties, or bringing personal issues into the conversation.
-You should also be wary of certain biases that you may have towards the individual.
+When providing effective feedback, it’s important to avoid potential pitfalls like speaking in generalities, involving third parties, and bringing personal issues into the conversation.
+You should also be wary of certain biases that you may bring to the conversation.
 Some common forms of biases that can seep into your feedback discussions include:

 When providing feedback, here are some helpful things to keep in mind: